ChicagoSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 ComEd Net Metering in Chicago

-ComEd credits excess solar generation from Chicago homes under Illinois's net metering rules, at roughly ~100% of retail of the retail rate.
+ComEd credits excess solar generation from Chicago homes under Illinois's full retail-rate net metering (~100% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Illinois net metering rules →

 How Much Do Solar Panels Cost in Chicago?